xrettle/WFGY/TensionUniverse/BlackHole/Q002_generalized_riemann_hypothesis.md

 ### Effective-layer boundary

 * All objects used here (state spaces `M`, observables, invariants, tension scores, counterfactual "worlds") live at the effective layer.
-* No step in this file gives a constructive mapping from raw experimental or simulation data into internal TU fields.
+* No step in this file gives a constructive mapping from raw experimental, numerical or simulation data into internal TU fields.
 * No step exposes any deep TU generative rule or any first-principle axiom system.

 ### Encoding and fairness